spk3077/auth-type/README.md

 # authtype_info: Custom Ansible Module
 Determine if input HTTP authentication type exists in input list of websites.
-Output discovered sites from the input list to registered results, 'site'.
+Output discovered sites from the input list to the registered result, 'site'.

 ## Prerequisites